BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

    4. With the labels type defined, it will do a for loop for iterating over each commit hash of the id analysed, so it gets the `CBO`, `CBO Modified`, `WMC` and `RFC` values of the commit hash in order to plot them in the graphic.
    5. Now there still lots of line of code in that function, but the main thing to note is that it will plot the graphic and save it in the `FULL_GRAPHICS_DIRECTORY_PATH + "/" + repository_name + "/" + CLASSES_OR_METHODS + "/" + id + " " + clean_id_key + ".png"` file.

+# File_Diffs
-Lastly, there is the `file_diffs.py` file, which is used to generate the file diffs of the repositories in `DEFAULT_REPOSITORY_NAMES`.
+Lastly, considering that you have already run all the scripts above, there is the `file_diffs.py` file, which is used to generate the file diffs of the repositories in `DEFAULT_REPOSITORY_NAMES`.
 To execute it, you must run the following command:
 ```
 make file_diffs_script
 ```